 - 1. If using the display panel to export a projector profile, insert a USB flash drive (properly formatted as FAT) into the USB port on the projector. - 2.
 Select MENU > Admin > Projector Profiles. - 3.
 Selecting an existing profile. - Select Export.
 A default name is assigned. - 5.
-Select Download File.
-The profile file is exported to the USB flash drive or to the default location on the computer.
+Select Download USB.
+The profile file is exported to the USB flash drive.